W Idioms

 walk a tightrope

-- be in a situation where you must be very cautious
+- to be in a situation where you must be very cautious

 The Prime Minister is walking a tightrope regarding the international trade deal.